madeline-stevens/201-learning-journal/401/week2/class9-persistence/class9notes.md

 - persistence- file system storage
 - DRY out repetitive code- where to repeat?
-- Testing: mocking data with faker (faker will generate random data, so you don't have to rely on testing one single piece of data)
+- Testing: mocking data with faker (faker will generate random data, so you don't have to rely on testing a single piece of data)
 -

 weeks to come: